Strong sales, profit from Walmart on cusp of holiday season

 NEW YORK (AP) — Walmart topped almost all expectations in the third quarter, an encouraging sign for the upcoming holiday shopping season already beset by snarled supply chains and rising costs.

-The Bentonville, Arkansas, company also raised its full-year earnings guidance and shares rose almost 2% before the opening bell Tuesday.
+The Bentonville, Arkansas, company also raised its full-year earnings guidance and shares rose before the opening bell Tuesday.

+It did not escape some of the supply chain issues that have settled across almost every economic sector.
+Consolidated gross profit rate took a hit primarily due to increased supply chain costs, the company said, in addition to other issues.

+In addition to rising costs for shipping and goods, Walmart is also spending more on wages for its workers.
+The company is chartering vessels to ensure that store shelves are stocked for the holidays.

 Walmart posted a profit of $3.1 billion, or $1.11 per share, during the three-month period ended Oct.
+31. That compares with a net profit in the year-ago period of $5.13 billion, or $1.80 per share.

-31. Adjusted results were $1.45 per share, A nickel better than Wall Street had expected, according to a survey a survey of industry analysts by FactSet.
+Adjusted results for the fiscal third quarter were $1.45 per share.
+That’s a nickel better than Wall Street had expected, according to a survey a survey of industry analysts by FactSet.

 Sales rose 4.1% to $139.21 billion, better than the $135.43 billion industry analysts expected.

-Comparable sales at U.S. stores rose 9.2%, an increase from the 5.2% pace during the fiscal second quarter and 6% increase in the first quarter.
+Comparable sales at U.S. stores rose 9.2%, an increase from the 5.2% pace during the second quarter and 6% increase in the first.
 Online spending growth is being compared with last year’s pandemic-induced shopping sprees.
 There was a 37% increase in the fiscal first quarter and 69% increase in the fiscal fourth quarter.

+Food sales rose nearly 10% during the quarter reflecting strong market share gains and low to mid-single digit inflation.
+Sales of general merchandise rose in the mid-single digit percentages, fueled by back-to-school shopping and holiday décor.

 The company expects sales at stores opened at least a year to be up around 5% for the current fourth quarter.